mezcel/jq-tput-terminal/asciinema/readme.md

 # asciinema

 asciinema is a terminal recorder.
-I used it to make a demo preview for this app.
+I used it to make a demo preview demo for this app.

 enclosed is a ```.cast``` file demo